 Technical SEO has nothing to do with your page content.
-However, it can improve your appearance on organic search results.
-Most digital marketing newbies mistake tech SEO for black hat SEO.
-Whereas technical SEO aims at improving user experience by optimizing the website, black hat SEO reduces it.
+However, some people classify it as a subset of on-page SEO.
+This is because it can improve your appearance on organic search results.
+Most digital marketing newbies mistake tech SEO for the black hat.
+Whereas the goal of technical SEO is to improve user experience by optimizing the website, black hat SEO reduces it.

 The average attention span of individuals is 8 seconds.
 If you grab your visitor’s attention with your metadata, you have less than 8 seconds to prove to them that your web page contains the information they need.
 Your site load time should take more than 2 seconds of that time.

-Sometimes, a tiny error in your code could make your website completely invisible to Google’s or other search engines bots.
-Aside from codes, your page may have some other issues including missing H1 and H2 tags and duplicate metadata.
+Sometimes, a tiny error in your code could make your website entirely invisible to Google or other search engine bots.
+Aside from codes, your page may have other issues, including missing H1 and H2 tags and duplicate metadata.

 One thing you want to avoid in your SEO journey is confusing the search engines.
-Search engines will naturally read your website and determine which page serves the visitor better and if there happen to be two posts on your website with the same seed key words, the search engine has to decide which of those two posts the visitors will see.
+Search engines will naturally read your website and determine which page serves the visitor better, and if there are two posts on your website with the same seed keywords, the search engine has to decide which of those two posts the visitors will see.

-One solution to use in this situation is to combine both articles into one comprehensive blog post.
+One solution in this situation is combining both articles into one comprehensive blog post.

-Run a comprehensive audit of your entire site to see which blog post has similar content with another one.
-Once you find it, scrape the content or edit it and publish it again.
+Run a comprehensive audit of your entire site to see which blog post has similar Content to another one.
+Once you find it, scrape the Content or edit it and publish it again.

 4. Local SEO

-Local SEO is one of the types of SEO that is more location-specific than the others.
-Local SEO deals with rankings in a specific state, city, or town.
-The main idea is to increase the online presence of a company within its state.
+Local SEO is one of the important types of SEO that is more location-specific than the others.
+It deals with rankings in a specific state, city, or town.
+Local SEO helps increase a company’s online presence within the locations it serves.

 Asides from being a great way to get customers online to locate your land-based store, it can also be a superb source for link building and organic search.
-This is because, local searches such as, “Cabinet sellers near me” will deliver search results that are specific to the searcher’s locale.
+This is because local searches such as “Cabinet sellers near me” will deliver search results specific to the searcher’s locale.

 Local SEO rankings are ultimately tied to how well you optimize your “Google My Business” profile.
 Google has specific guidelines and rules that should guide you when optimizing the profile because your services will only be suggested based on proximity, reviews, business hours, services rendered, and a few more.